viewup/up-wp-cart/README.md

 for now, the theme can change the item's `content` shape. by default, it looks like the rest API post. only replace the `cart_content` filter with anything you want!
 SOON, will be a fancy API and shortcodes...

+## Contact Form 7

+The plugin has integration with Contact Form 7.
+That way, you can insert the cart on your email.

+On the contact form, the `cart` button will allow you to insert the cart hook on the form, and make it required.

+If required, the form will only submit if the cart has items.

+The plugin by default will render a table on the email, on the specified area, with all items and values, and total values.
+This table can be modified by any plugin or theme, or can be completely replaced if you want!

+The plugin also adds a render method for no-HTML emails. a list with the products will be rendered.

 ## Pull Requests
 OF COURSE!
 Help us get the plugin better! read the [Contributing section](CONTRIBUTING.md) to know how!